 All exams are in WebAssign but are proctored through ProctorU; their dates are shown on the calendar, but they will not be visible in WebAssign until the start of the exam window.
-You must sign up for an appointment with ProctorU, and during that appointment they will open the exam for you and monitor while you take the exam; see Testing with ProctorU for more information.
+You must sign up for an appointment with ProctorU, and during that appointment they will open the exam for you and monitor while you take the exam; see Testing with ProctorU, section 2 in the syllabus, for more information.